Certified Seed and Tablestock Potato Varieties

 Culinary Characteristics

-- Taste: Excellent flavor. "the best homefries I've ever made"
+- Taste/flavor: Excellent; "the best homefries I've ever had"

 |